 Start with the end cap.
 Clean the pipe well, then add glue to the outside edge of the pipe and the inside of the cap.
 Put the cap in place, then hold for about thirty seconds to a minute, to make sure the glue holds.

 Clean the other end of the pipe, and glue the first tee into place.
 Continue this process until all the tees are securely glued.
 For this process, we wanted to make sure that the spigots were all lined up correctly.
 We kept all the spigots screwed into the hose bibs, and inserted them into the tees (but did NOT glue them in).
 We glued the first tee in place, and then laid it down on the floor of the shop.

 As we glued the next pieces, we glued, put it together, then quickly laid it on the floor and twisted until each spigot was straight.
 You really need to work fast with this part of the project, as PVC glue sets quickly.
 At the end, we glued an elbow into the final piece, making sure it was straight up in the air (this is where you will eventually attach your hose from your main water supply.)

 Remove the spigots and bushings from the tees.
 Using the same process of cleaning and gluing, glue the bushings into each tee.
 Using your pipe tape, make several winds around the threads of the spigots, then insert back into the bushings, making sure that they are all even and pointing in the same direction.
 Glue the final bushing into the elbow at the end.
 Give it at least ten minutes before relocating your drip irrigation system to your garden.

-Lay the pipe in place, then connect your soaker hoses.
-As you connect a hose, unroll it and lay it about one-inch away from the roots of the plants.
+Lay the drip irrigation system in place, then connect your soaker hoses.
+As you connect a hose, unroll it and lay it about one inch away from the roots of the plants.
 If your hose is too long, simply curve it around and lay it down along the other side of the plants.
 Continue this until all the hoses are in place.
 Slightly open all the spigots.